openway-ai/nova/README.md

 NAR models offer structural advantages to enhance parallelism, safety and controllability This year, it is exciting to see more substantial progress in NAR modeling this year, which includes:

-- **EBT** Energy-Based Transformers are Scalable Learners and Thinkers ICLR as an ORAL paper [Openreview](https://openreview.net/forum?id=ZBj3Qp1bYg)
+- **EBT:** #Energy-Based Transformers are Scalable Learners and Thinkers# [[ICLR Oral]](https://openreview.net/forum?id=ZBj3Qp1bYg)

-- **EBM** Logical Inteligence, the first startup company that focuses on developing energy-based foundation models.
+- **EBM:** Logical Intelligence, a startup focused on developing energy-based foundation models.
 See [Logical Inteligence](https://logicalintelligence.com/).

-- **MDLM** The first product-level diffusion LM has been online.
+- **MDLM** The first product-level diffusion LM has been released online.
 See [Mercury-2](https://www.inceptionlabs.ai/blog/introducing-mercury-2).

-We are looking forward to more exciting research and product in the future.
+We look forward to continued breakthroughs in both research and real-world deployment of non-autoregressive models.

 ## What do we provide?